dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 Replies with `x80` `x00` `x03`

-Can be used to get Controller state only, like any subcommand that does nothing
+Can be used to get Controller state only (w/o 6-Axis sensor data), like any subcommand that does nothing

 ### Subcommand 0x01 (With cmd 0x01 or 0x11): Bluetooth Pairing or Get MCU State